 It is widely understood that inflammation plays a key role in initiating and perpetuating dry eye progression.
-In MGD, an inflammatory cycle is created leading to the potential development of abnormal blood vessels known as telangiectasia.
+In MGD, an inflammatory cycle is created, leading to the potential development of abnormal blood vessels known as telangiectasia.
 These abnormal blood vessels release pro-inflammatory mediators that further escalate inflammation.

 How does IPL work?

-IPL multiple mechanisms of action include:
+The multiple mechanisms of action for IPL may include:

-- IPL kills Demodex mites living in the vicinity of the meibomian glands.
-The chromophores in the exoskeleton of the mites absorb the IPL energy, thus eradicating Demodex and reducing the consequent bacterial load on the eyelids.
-This helps reduce chronic inflammation, thereby improving the fluidity of the secreted lipids and the quality of the lipid layer.3
+living in the vicinity of the meibomian glands.
+The chromophores in the exoskeleton of the mites absorb the IPL energy, eradicating the Demodex and the bacteria they hold, reducing the bacterial load on the eyelids.
+This helps reduce chronic inflammation, improving the fluidity of the secreted lipids and the quality of the lipid layer.3

-changes to include more monounsaturated fats.
-Monosaturated fats have a significantly higher melting point that is warmer than body temperature.
-This meibum then does not melt into the tear film's lipid layer as it should, and it clogs the glands.
-Light energy from IPL provides thermal pulsation therapy, which combines sustained heat and pressure to warm and liquefy the meibum and facilitate the expression of the meibum, thereby clearing the glands.3
+changes to include more saturated fats.
+Saturated fats have a significantly higher melting point that is warmer than body temperature.
+This meibum then does not melt into the tear film's lipid layer as it should and clogs the glands.
+It is thought that IPL liquefies clogged meibum; however, it is uncertain if this is due to the thermal melting of the oil or a photochemical change to the oil’s structure.3

-- The light energy in IPL is absorbed by cytochrome C within the mitochondria, which is active in the electron transport chain (ETC) and improves adenosine triphosphate (ATP) production.
-This facilitates important cellular functions such as collagen synthesis in fibroblasts and motility in immunoregulatory cells.
+The light energy in IPL is absorbed by cytochrome C within the mitochondria, which is active in the electron transport chain (ETC) and improves adenosine triphosphate (ATP) production.
+This facilitates important cellular functions, such as collagen synthesis in fibroblasts and motility in immunoregulatory cells.

 What is involved in the IPL treatment process?

-Contraindications of IPL include:
+Contraindications for IPL include:

-- Unprotected sun exposure in the weeks before and following treatments
+- Unprotected sun exposure in the weeks before and following treatments.

-- Systemic use of drugs causing photosensitivity
+- Systemic use of drugs causing photosensitivity.

-- Systemic inflammatory connective tissue and skin diseases
+- Systemic inflammatory connective tissue and skin diseases.

-In general, IPL treatment areas include the skin overlying the cheeks and nose in addition to the eyelids.
+In general, IPL treatment areas include the skin overlying the cheeks and nose and, in some cases, the eyelids.
 This is mainly where the telangiectasia blood vessels reside and feed the inflammation in the eyelids.
-Patients should not wear face make-up for at least one day before treatment and should avoid retinoid containing products as these products can cause increased sensitivities to sun exposure.
+Patients should not wear face makeup for at least one day before treatment and should avoid products containing retinoids, as these products can cause increased sensitivity to sun exposure.

-Treatment gel is applied to protect the skin from the heating effect, and also ensures that the light reaches the hemoglobin in the telangiectatic vessels without the need for excess pressure.
-Excess pressure would result in flattening of the vessels, thereby occluding the blood flow and reducing hemoglobin exposure.
-It is also important that the gel is transparent because colored gel would reduce light transmission.4
+Treatment gel is applied to protect the skin from the heating effect and also to ensure that the light reaches the hemoglobin in the telangiectatic vessels without the need for excess pressure.
+Excess pressure would result in the flattening of the vessels, thereby occluding the blood flow and reducing hemoglobin exposure.
+It is also important that the gel is transparent because colored gel reduces light transmission.5

-Potential complications of IPL include:
+Potential complications of IPL may include: